publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch35/m__us_usc_t12_s3413.md

     (g) __Disclosure pursuant to legitimate law enforcement inquiry respecting name, address, account number, and type of account of particular customers__

-        The notice requirements of this chapter and sections 3410 and 3412 of this title shall not apply when a Government authority by a means described in [section 3402 of this title][/us/usc/t12/s3402] and for a legitimate law enforcement inquiry is seeking only the name, address, account number, and type of account of any customer or ascertainable group of customers associated (1) with a financial transaction or class of financial transactions, or (2) with a foreign country or subdivision thereof in the case of a Government authority exercising financial controls over foreign accounts in the United States under section 5(b) of the Trading with the Enemy Act \[[12 U.S.C.
-95a][/us/usc/t12/s95a], 50 U.S.C.
-App.
-5(b)\]; the International Emergency Economic Powers Act (title II, [Public Law 95–223][/us/pl/95/223]) \[[50 U.S.C.
+        The notice requirements of this chapter and sections 3410 and 3412 of this title shall not apply when a Government authority by a means described in [section 3402 of this title][/us/usc/t12/s3402] and for a legitimate law enforcement inquiry is seeking only the name, address, account number, and type of account of any customer or ascertainable group of customers associated (1) with a financial transaction or class of financial transactions, or (2) with a foreign country or subdivision thereof in the case of a Government authority exercising financial controls over foreign accounts in the United States under section 5(b) of the Trading with the Enemy Act \[[50 U.S.C.
+4305(b)][/us/usc/t50/s4305/b]\]; the International Emergency Economic Powers Act (title II, [Public Law 95–223][/us/pl/95/223]) \[[50 U.S.C.
 1701][/us/usc/t50/s1701] et seq.\]; or [section 287c of title 22][/us/usc/t22/s287c].

     (h) __Disclosure pursuant to lawful proceeding, investigation, etc., directed at financial institution or legal entity or consideration or administration respecting Government loans, loan guarantees, etc.__